 Paddle Florida is a non-profit that supports kayaking and canoeing in Florida by organizing reasonably priced multi-day paddling and camping trips on Florida’s greatest rivers and waterways.

-The beauty of these trips is that Paddle Florida staff researches the best locations, arranges all the logistics from camping and meals to musical entertainment around the campfire.
+The beauty of these Florida kayak tours is that Paddle Florida staff researches the best locations, arranges all the logistics from camping and meals to musical entertainment around the campfire.
 The group even shuttles your camping gear between campsites each day, allowing you to travel light and always arrive to a dry tent and sleeping bag.
 Groups are limited to 100 or, in the case of the Suwanee, 200 people.
 These trips are a great option for solo paddlers.

 Participants bring their own boats and tents or arrange to rent them (for an extra charge) from affiliated outfitters.